“What Vibrator Should I Get My Daughter?”: The Most Common Question I Get After My TED Talk

 Blush Limited Addiction (this one is powerful): https://amzn.to/3SkX81o

 And then based on a recommendation from my gynecologist years ago, I also recommend coconut oil.
-It is lubricating, has a higher viscosity than most lubricants, none of the chemicals that are in some lubes, and has healing properties for any minor abrasions.
+It is lubricating, has a higher viscosity than most lubricants, does not contain of the chemicals that are in some lubes, and has healing properties for any minor abrasions.
 I like this one because the tube is less messy than a jar: https://amzn.to/44RC61Q.